-ТОРІС SUMMARY Founder-led business with deep insurance Led by CEO and founder Michael Kelly, the FINEOS management team bring substantial software and insurance industry expertise along with a deep understanding of FINEOS' products and clients. and technology capabilities The current management team have successfully overseen the transition of FINEOS from a provider of customer-focused consulting services to a vendor of a leading claims management product along with a broad suite of core systems software products designed specifically for the LA&H insurance industry.
+TOPIC SUMMARY Founder-led Led by CEO and founder Michael Kelly, the FINEOS management team bring substantial business with software and insurance industry expertise along with a deep understanding of FINEOS' deep insurance products and clients. and technology The current management team have successfully overseen the transition of FINEOS capabilities from a provider of customer-focused consulting services to a vendor of a leading claims management product along with a broad suite of core systems software products designed specifically for the LA&H insurance industry.
 The management team has guided the growth of FINEOS from a workforce of 498 in FY17 to over 650 (as at 30 April 2019).
 The management team is supported by FINEOS' highly qualified and experienced Board.
-For further information, see Section 3.1.2